moonheart08/website/content/resume.md

 I'm familiar with C#, Rust, C, C++, Lua, WebAssembly, Assembly (x86, AArch64), TypeScript, and several others with the ability to pick up new programming languages, tools, and environments in a week or two.

 I'm a US citizen seeking work in the EU, and currently staying in Belgium in the mid-term with a friend.
 The EU is proving absolutely lovely, and I've been learning dutch for a decent bit now (albeit slowly)!

-I have strong interests in finding better ways to architect software and improve development flow with better APIs and simpler workflows.

 # Notable Past Experience
 ## Space Station 14 (former Project Manager and Maintainer)